EXCLUSIVE-Aspiring TikTok buyers pursue four options in effort to revive talks -sources

 ByteDance and the bidders for the TikTok assets are now discussing four ways to structure the deal, the sources, who requested anonymity, told Reuters.

 Another option is to negotiate a transition period of up to a year with the Committee on Foreign Investment in the United States (CFIUS), which is overseeing the deal talks, the sources said.
-It is not clear, however, whether China's new rules would allow this in the time frame required.
+It is not clear whether China's new rules would allow this in the time frame required.

 A third option is seeking approval from China to pass on TikTok's algorithm to the buyer of its U.S. assets, the sources said.
 This would amplify the geopolitical risk, given worsening relations between the world's two largest economies over trade, cyber security and the spread of the coronavirus.